Uniquely identifiable characteristics

-Hypericin, together with Hyperfolin, are major constituents of St. John's Wort plants, and both owe their names to the scientific name for St. John's Worts.
+Hyperfolin, are major constituents of St John's Wort plants, and both owe their names to the scientific name for St John's Worts.

-Hypericin is a red-orange coloured naphodianthrone, an anthraquinone derivative, and acts as an antibiotic if consumed.
+Hypericin is a red-orange coloured naphthodianthrone, an anthraquinone derivative, and acts as an antibiotic if consumed.
 It is also fluorescent.
-Being a chromophore the molecule can cause photo-sensitisation, which has been observed in animals which happen to eat any St John's Wort.
-Once an animal has become photo-sensitised to Hypericum, the sensitisation will remain for the rest of its life, when further exposure of the skin to the sun results in skin lesions which develop 1-2 weeks after exposure.
+Being a chromophore the molecule can cause photo-sensitization, which has been observed in animals which happen to eat any St John's Wort.
+Once an animal has become photo-sensitized to Hypericum, the sensitization will remain for the rest of its life, when further exposure of the skin to the sun results in skin lesions which develop 1-2 weeks after exposure.
 Subsequent exposure of the skin to UV light from the sun will result in increasingly severe symptoms.

 Hypericin preferentially accumulates in cancerous tissues and has found use as an indicator of cancerous cells.
 By way of its photo-activation properties, it may also find use as a means of treating cancerous tissue which would then be activated when the tissue is illuminated by a strong source of light.
 It also exhibits photo-activated activity against various virii.
 It has (a much reduced) activity against viruses when in the dark, which may be mediated by a differing mechanism.

-Hyperforin is also found in the fruits and oil-glands of St. John's wort plants and is thought to be part of the plants defence mechanism against herbivores.
-It is thought to be a neuro-transmitter re-uptake inhibitor, acting on
+prenylated derivative of PhloroGlucinol which is found in the fruits and oil-glands of St John's-wort plants and is thought to be part of the plants defence mechanism against herbivores.
+It is also thought to be a neuro-transmitter re-uptake inhibitor, acting on

-norepinephrine, GABA and glutamate.
-Hyperfolin is a prenylated Phloroglucinol derivative and believed to be the primary active constituent in St. John's Wort extracts responsible for its anti-depressant and anxiolytic properties.
+glutamate.
+Hyperfolin is a prenylated Phloroglucinol derivative and believed to be the primary active constituent in St John's Wort extracts responsible for its anti-depressant and anxiolytic properties.
 Hyperforin is also an antibiotic active against MRSA.
-It is a bicyclic molecule with one 2-methylpropanoyl, one 4-methylpent-3-enyl and three 3-methylbut-2-enyl groups attached to the central rings.
+It is a bicyclic molecule with one 2-methylpropanoyl, one 4-methylpent-3-enyl and three 3-methylbut-2-enyl groups attached to the central fused rings.